‘Bad Lip Reading’ ‘The Force Awakens’ Returns To YouTube

 All Star Wars fans know is that The Force Awakens spoof video by Bad Lip Reading returned to YouTube, and it’s as hilarious as ever.

-The spoof Star Wars video features Mark Hamill’s spot-on voiceover impression of his The Force Awakens co-star Harrison Ford, while Jessica DiCicco contributed to the clip as the voice of Rey.
+The spoof Star Wars video features Mark Hamill’s spot-on voice-over impression of his The Force Awakens co-star Harrison Ford, while Jessica DiCicco contributed to the clip as the voice of Rey.

 The Force Awakens parody by Bad Lip Reading shows Han Solo struggling with a language barrier, Chewbacca asking a woman out on a date, and Kylo Ren admitting to trying to make “chocolate shoes.”